The Left, Leaks, and "Disinformation" Czars

 I'm thinking, oh, more than the American Nazi Party, more than the American Communist Party, Ku Klux Klan, SDS, Weatherman, Antifa, BLM.
 He just, that's just like a deplorable statement.

-He just wrote off half the country.
-He didn't care.
+He just wrote off half the country, but he doesn't care.
+So, yeah, they're angry.

 They still, despite the Trump appointments, they still control the judiciary.
 They have the Senate and they have the House.